gksdusql94/ML_Wine/README.md

 # 🍷 Wine Quality Prediction Using KNN and Logistic Regression

-This project focuses on predicting wine quality based on various chemical properties using machine learning models.
-We implemented two models: K-Nearest Neighbors (KNN) and Logistic Regression, comparing their performance and optimizing hyperparameters to achieve the best results.
+This project explores machine learning techniques to classify wine quality as "good" or "bad" based on physicochemical properties.
+Two models, K-Nearest Neighbors (KNN) and Logistic Regression (LR), were used, evaluated, and optimized.
+The aim was to compare performance metrics like accuracy, F1-score, precision, and recall, and find the optimal model.

 ## 🎯 Objective